mjwelchphd/GalaxyRevisited/README.md

 systemctl -l status galaxy
 ```

 > Remember then Nginx is controlled separately, and both must be running to test.
 Normally, Nginx is always running, and if you don't do anything to it, it will just run.
-But you can either run GalaxyRevisited using the _swift run_ command when you're working on it, or as a daemon when you just want to leave it running.
+But you can either run Galaxy Revisited using the _swift run_ command when you're working on it, or as a daemon when you just want to leave it running.

 <center>--- Fin ---</center>